rainamra/react-kalm/README.md

 # Kalm - Web Application Development and Security Final Project
-A web application that could help you get better sleep quality. created by Rainamira Azzahra and Rayhan Ali Darmawan
+A web application that could help you get better sleep quality.
+Created by Rainamira Azzahra and Rayhan Ali Darmawan

 ## Background